axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="requestMetricsSeriesOptions"></a> requestMetricsSeriesOptions()

 ### Description
-Request series for the `metric` adding `queryParameters` to the request url.
+Request series for the `metric` adding `queryParameters` to the requested url.
 Creates an option for each loaded series.
-The value of the field found by `valueFieldPath` is assigned to option's value.
+The value of the field found by `valueFieldPath` is assigned to the option's value.
-The value of the field found by `textFieldPath` is assigned to option's text.
+The value of the field found by `textFieldPath` is assigned to the option's text.
-If `textFieldPath` is an array, it sequentially tries to find field by every path.
+If `textFieldPath` is an array, it sequentially tries to find a field by every path.
 When field is found it is assigned to the option's text.
 If `callback` function is specified `valueFieldPath` and `textFieldPath` are ignored.
-`callback` gets loaded series as argument and should return array of options, where at least value should be specified.
+`callback` retrieves the loaded series as an argument and returns an array of options, where at least the value should be specified.

 ### Syntax
 ```